image-rs/image-dds/README.md

-# DDS Decoder
+# DDSD

-A rust implementation of a DDS reader that aims to support as many DDS formats as possible.
+A DDS decoder focused on speed and correctness, while supporting as many DDS formats as possible.

-This library does not support writing DDS files.
+DDSD is written in 100% safe Rust.